ArtRegistryConsortium/arc-creator-core-solidity/README.md

    - `collectionSymbol`: The symbol for your token collection (usually 3-5 characters)

 > Note: The contract name will be automatically formatted as "ARC / [Artist Name]"
+>
+> Important: Each artist can deploy only one contract.
+If you attempt to deploy a second contract with the same wallet address, the transaction will be reverted.

 ```javascript
 // Example using ethers.js